 Once you're actually on the Shelton-Pisgah Trail, you should not have problems following it.
 The path itself is a bit overgrown due to a thick understory.
 But even with the plants on the trail, you should still be able to make out a path, and there is frequent blue flagging tape that marks the way.
 The trail moderately ascends for a while along the ridge leading up to Shelton-Pisgah Mountain.
 At 6 miles, the trail ascends to the top of an unnamed knob directly to the west of Shelton-Pisgah Mountain.
 Right away after the knob, the trail descends to a long rock slab that offers a breathtaking view of the upper reaches of Panthertown Valley and the mountains to the south and west of it.
 Cold Mountain looms high to the southeast, and Cold Mountain Gap (where your car is) is to the south-southwest.
 Little Green Creek flows through a deep valley directly below you.

 From the overlook below Shelton-Pisgah Mountain, the Shelton-Pisgah Trail descends to a high gap and then makes the final ascent to the summit of Shelton-Pisgah Mountain.
 There is flagging tape at the summit.
 Although the summit is wooded, you will know that you have passed over it when the trail begins descending.The descent is slow, as the trail seems to become even more overgrown after the overlook.
 Thus, it is hard to descend faster than you ascended.
 The descent ends at 6.8 miles in a gap between Shelton-Pisgah Mountain and Cold Mountain.
 There are many different choices here, and there are two junctions.
 The first junction is just after a sharp right turn, where the Shelton-Pisgah Trail continues straight onto an old roadbed towards Cold Mountain and Canaan Land, while another trail turns left towards Panthertail Mountain.
-There is a very mind-boggling system of unknown and unmarked trails on Panthertail Mountain, and I will explain more in a little bit.
 But first, I would like to add that there is another junction a tad farther down the Shelton-Pisgah Trail.
 There, the Little Green Creek Trail turns right and descends along its namesake stream to the Devils Elbow Trail.
 Sounds familiar?
 I mentioned this trail earlier, and its beginning was visible on the Devils Elbow Trail.
 My plan at this point was to first visit Panthertail Mountain, then Cold Mountain, and then return via Little Green Creek.
-However, I got intrigued by the trail system on Panthertail Mountain, and I ended up not returning to this location.
-With that in mind, I will describe what I did next.
+However, I now know that Panthertail Mountain is on private property, so I cannot disclose access details - public use of the trails to and on Panthertail Mountain is prohibited.
+Thus, the best thing to do is to loop the hike via Little Green Creek Trail or come back the same way from Shelton-Pisgah Mountain Overlook.
+I have not personally hiked the Little Green Creek Trail yet, but I do know that it exists and actually provides a shorter route back to the trailhead.
+Unfortunately, I do not know the exact mileage.
+If you are feeling confident enough to hike the Little Green Creek Trail, then keep in mind that the trail will come straight out at the Devils Elbow Trail crossing of Little Green Creek.
+From there, you would simply follow the shortest route back to the trailhead via Devils Elbow Trail and Panthertown Valley Trail.

-To summarize, I liked this hike a lot, although the ending was a bit disappointing.
-I did not like the 4.6 mile roadwalk, and plus, I did not get to find out a lot about the mysterious trails that weave around Panthertail Mountain.
-Now, it seems like the better choice would have been to return back to the Shelton-Pisgah Trail, and then return to the Cold Mountain Gap in a faster way.
-Still, despite the ending, there were a lot of waterfalls and scenic overlooks that made this hike a really great one with plenty to see.
+To summarize, I liked this hike a lot.
+There were a lot of waterfalls and scenic overlooks that made this hike a really great one with plenty to see.
 I highly recommend for hikers to explore the lesser-known gems of Pannthertown Valley, such as the lower waterfalls of the Tuckasegee River and the mountains at the east rim of the valley.

 0.0 - Cold Mountain Gap Trailhead